Anderson Avenue station

-Anderson Avenue station is a SEPTA Route 101 trolley stop in Drexel Hill, Pennsylvania.
+Anderson Avenue station is a stop on the D in Drexel Hill, Pennsylvania.
 It is officially located near Anderson & Woodland Avenues, though the actual location is on Anderson Avenue south of Woodland Avenue.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Orange Street in Media, Pennsylvania.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and Orange Street in Media, Pennsylvania.
 Anderson Avenue is a dead end street at this station which contains platforms on both sides of the tracks.
 The other platform is located across the tracks behind the parking lot of a group of condominiums on Valley Road.
 The station has a white and green stucco shed with a roof where people can go inside when it is raining, but it is on the side with the condominiums.